ricebear-org/ricebear-org.github.io/index.md

 ## Join Us

-We have a a Discord guild and a TeamSpeak server.
+We have a Discord guild and a TeamSpeak server.
 You can find details about them, including how to join them, from the respective pages below:

 [Discord](discord.md)